dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Yet, cybernetworks suggest, at least for those who gain access to cyberspace, the possibility of a bottom-up globalization process whereby entrepreneurship and group formations become viable without the dominance of any particular class of actors (Wellman 1998).
 Do cybernetworks suggest a neo-globalization process?
 While not denying that the dominant states and actors remain actively interested in controlling the development of cyberspace, I argue that cybernetworks represent a new era of democratic and entrepreneur networks and relations in which resources flow and are shared by a large number of participants with new rules and practices, many of which are devoid of colonial intent or capability.

 With the increasing availability of inexpensive devices and ever-increasing Web capabilities that transcend space and time, we are facing a new era of social networks in the form of global villages.
 Globalization of cybernetworks is a double-edged sword.
-More sharply than ever,

-216

-Conceptual Extensions

-it demarcates the haves and the have-nots in terms of accessing capital embedded in cyberspace.
+More sharply than ever, it demarcates the haves and the have-nots in terms of accessing capital embedded in cyberspace.
 Access to computers, other devices, and the Internet remains distributed unequally because of social (e.g., lack of education and facility in the language), economic (e.g., ability to acquire computers and gain access to the communications infrastructure), and political (e.g., authoritarian control over access) constraints.
 Yet, within the cybernetworks, it is no longer necessary or possible to reproduce the core-peripheral world system, in which the core actors establish links and networks to peripheral actors for their continuing domination of information, resources, and surplus values.
 Instead, information is freer and more available to more individuals than ever before in human history.
 It is also clear that constraints and control over access are waning fast as computer and communication costs decrease and technology leapfrogs the traditional authoritarian control of access.

 There is strong evidence that an increasing number of individuals are engaged in this new form of social networks and relations, and there is little doubt that a significant part of the activities involve the creation and use of social capital.
 Access to free sources of information, data, and other actors has created growing networks and social capital at an unprecedented pace.
 Networks are expansive and yet at the same time intimate.
 Networking transcends time (connecting whenever one can and wants to) and space (accessing sites around the globe directly or indirectly if direct access is denied).
 Rules and practices are being formulated as such networks are constructed.
 Institutions – borrowed from past practices, deliberately deviating from past practices, or consensually developed by participants – are being created as such networks (e.g., villages) are being built.

 There is little doubt that the hypothesis that social capital is declining can be refuted if one goes beyond the traditional interpersonal networks and analyzes the cybernetworks that emerged in the 1990s.
 We are witnessing the beginning of a new era in which social capital is far outpacing personal capital in significance and effect.
 We need to compile basic data and information on the extent to which individuals are spending time and effort engaging others over cybernetworks, compared to the use of time and effort for interpersonal communications, other leisure activities (TV watching, travel, eating out, movie- and theatergoing), attend-ing civic and local meetings, and so on.
 We also need to estimate the amount of useful information gathered through cybernetworks compared to traditional media.

 In the next section, I will offer a case study, concerning the recent Falun Gong movement in China, as an example of how cybernetworks provide social capital in a social movement and sustain collective action even within an extremely constrained institutional field.
 This example shows

-Cybernetworks and the Global Village 217

 how cybernetworks facilitate the use of social capital over space and time, and demonstrates effectiveness in generating and sustaining a social movement in a global context.
 Whether the movement itself has any merit is of no interest here.